rec/rec/resume.md

 ### <span>Software engineer, Google </span> <span> (2004-2009) </span>

-I joined Google New York when it was a single floor overlooking Times Square, worked on Goo first question-answering system, the first Music Search, then its short-lived Real Estate search.
+I joined Google New York when it was a single floor overlooking Times Square, worked on Google's first question-answering system, the first Music Search, then its short-lived Real Estate search.

 This led me to GoogleBase, a database of tens of billions of items planned for